atu23/the_big_bang_theory/penny.md

+#Penny

- An aspiring actress from Omaha, Nebraska.
-Penny moves in across the hall from Sheldon and Leonard.
+1. An aspiring actress from Omaha, Nebraska.
+1. Penny moves in across the hall from ***Sheldon*** and ***Leonard***.
 She waits and occasionally tends the bar at the Cheesecake Factory.
-After giving up hope of becoming a successful actress, Penny becomes a pharmaceutical sales representative.
-Penny becomes friends with Bernadette and Amy, and they often hang out in each other's apartments.
-Penny and Leonard form a relationship and eventually marry.
+1. After giving up hope of becoming a successful actress, Penny becomes a pharmaceutical sales representative.
+1. Penny and Leonard form a relationship and eventually marry.